Chinmayanand arrested, says sorry for behaviour | Devdiscourse

 The charges against him were also unclear.
 While Uttar Pradesh police chief O P Singh said Chinmayanand was arrested in connection with rape, a press note issued by the SIT probing the case mentioned a lesser charge.
 Instead of section 376 of the Indian Penal Code, which refers to rape, the SIT statement listed section 376C, which relates to coercive “sexual intercourse by person in authority”.

-The section is usually applied in cases where a person abuses his position to induce a woman under his charge to have sex with him.
+The section is usually applied in cases where a person abuses his position to "induce or seduce" a woman under his charge to have “sexual intercourse not amounting to the offence of rape”.
 The student studied at a college run by the 72-year-old leader’s ashram.
 If proved, a rape charge can lead to punishment of up to life imprisonment.
 Someone convicted under section 376C can be jailed for between five and 10 years.

 Hours after the arrest, the student indicated that she is not satisfied with the charges under which Chinmayanand was arrested.
 “It is an attempt to weaken the case against him,” she told reporters.
 The case is being investigated by an SIT formed by the Uttar Pradesh police on the directions of the Supreme Court.
 SIT chief Inspector General Naveen Arora said the video clipping of the accuser being made to massage Chinmayananda was also shown to him.